 - CH 5 - Lesson 6 (Create Chirp) - CRUD operations for “chirps” (where I am now)

-In between Lesson 4 and Lesson 5, I was overwhelmed by a need not to be the guy in R&D who was responsible for a dozen unsolved problems I’d experienced from the OPS side of the picture.
-My last five years at the edge felt like it was all I could do to hold back the flood of issues, and if there’s anything I can do to be kind to my team with better code, I’m there.
+In between Lesson 4 and Lesson 5, I was overwhelmed by a need to not be the guy in R&D responsible for operations issues.
+There were some major alarm bells echoing in my head from my most recent five-year ops gig.
+At the time, I felt like it was all I could do to hold back the flood of issues.

 What went through my head was something like:

-So you’ve added a new feature.
+Okay, so you’ve added a new feature.
 Very nice.
-Now, how are you going to prevent this from waking up the OPS team at 3AM?
+Now, how are you going to prevent this from waking up the operations team at 3AM?
 And how will they roll back the change while they wait for you to get out of bed?

 That first question unleashed a torrent of others.